msawant060/AWS-CSA/Virtual Private Cloud/Components.md

     - When you disassosiate an EIP and don't re-assosiate it with network interface or any instance, still it continue to remain in your account until you **explicitly release it**
     - EIP is free when you're using it.
 However, when you disassosiate an EIP and don't re-assosiate it with anyting, you'll get charged.

+#### Dynamic Host Configuration Protocol (DHCP) Option sets
+  - This is used to specify host configuration for instance in your VPC
+      - including Default Domain Name and DNS
+  - Every VPC must have **ONLY ONE DHCP option set assigned to it.**
+  - Once you create DHCP set you can't modify it

+#### Connection to VPC
+  - Virtual Private Gateway:
+      - This is the VPN concentrator on the Amazon side of the VPN connection.
+      - It helps to connect the coporate data network with your VPC after updateing the route table
+      - A virtual private gateway take cares of the Amazon Side of the VPN.
+      - However, what about the data center side network (Your company side network out of VPC).
+          - Customer Gateway solves that issue
+   - Customer Gateway:
+      - It's a physical device or software.
+      - It is the anchor on your side of that connection.